Why do so many people die at Angel's Landing?

 Is Angel's Landing really that dangerous?

-All of the above is the bad news.
+A lot of the above is the bad news.
 The good news, as McWillis states, is that “of the many people who do the Angels Landing hike, it’s a very small percentage who have an accident.”
+Plus, there's the fact that since the permit system was introduced, there have been no deaths.

-Because the park has not yet implemented a permit system, the exact figure of Angels Landing summiteers is unknown.
-Even if working with a moderate estimate of 150,000 summiteers per year, however, the death toll would stand well below the 0.0001% mark over the last decade.
+Even before this, working with a moderate estimate of 150,000 summiteers per year, however, the death toll would stand well below the 0.0001% mark over the last decade.
 Not only are these very good odds for survival, they also make Angels Landing a far safer venture than the headlines would have it appear and far less deadly than other popular National Park trails like the Mist Trail on Yosemite’s Half Dome, Colorado’s Longs Peak, or the Grand Canyon’s Bright Angel Trail, all of which have a similar Yosemite Decimal System rating.

 How to hike the Angels Landing Trail safely